TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

 ---

-## Materials/Preparation
-* A list of possible topics for research projects
-* Guidelines for projects and/or presentations

 ## Possible Topics
 * Famous figures in computer science (Donald Knuth, Alan Turing, Kernighan & Ritchie, Mark Zuckerburg, Bill Gates, etc.)